 Adding someone to your car insurance as a named driver is one of the most common ways to share a vehicle with family, friends or a partner.
-It can also be one of the simplest ways to reduce your car insurance premium, or it can push it up, depending on who you add.
+It can also be one of the simplest ways to reduce your car insurance premium - or push it up, depending on who you add.

 This guide explains everything you need to know about named driver insurance in the UK, including who can be added, how it affects your costs, the rules around main drivers, and how to avoid the serious consequences of fronting.